choener/BiobaseNewick/README.md

 # BiobaseNewick

-This is a simple parser for the Newick tree format.
+This is a simple parser for Newick trees.
+The parser returns a rose tree.
+Each node is labelled with the node name (or an empty string for anonymous nodes) and a distance (0 if not given).

+Newick trees can be ex- and imported into the Newick tree format.
+We also have serialization to the usual serializers.

 This package was written mostly to complement a course a Univ.
 Leipzig.
 There is a more comprehensive package written by R. Newton